Energy based diffusion generator for efficient sampling of Boltzmann distributions: Experimental details

 \textbf{Baseline} For V-HMC, we facilitate the generation of samples after a warm-up phase comprising 1,000 steps, where each step the Metropolis-Hastings acceptance probability is computed to ensure the convergence.
 For L2HMC, we use a three-layer fully connected network, setting the leapfrog step length to 10.
 For different tasks, we adaptively select varying step sizes.
 For PIS, we use the publicly available code on our tasks directly.
 Regarding BG, the RealNVP architecture consists of 3 affine blocks, where the scaling and translation functions are modeled by a three-layer fully connected network, each with 256 units and ReLU activation functions.
+We would like to highlight that unlike data-driven energy-based models \cite{chao2023training,nijkamp2020mcmc}, our baseline BG generates samples solely from a prescribed energy function without any access to real data.
+The loss function is the KL divergence between the generated samples by BG and the target.

 \textbf{2D energy function } We use the following model architectures to generate samples for 2D energy tasks. `fc $n$' denotes a fully connected layer with $n$ neurons.

 Reference samples for Mog2, Mog2(i), Mog6, and Mog9 in Fig.~\ref{fig:2d-example} are precisely drawn from the target distributions, as these distributions are mixtures of Gaussian distributions.
 Reference samples for Ring and Ring5 are generated using the Metropolis-Hastings algorithm, with a large number of iterations.
 Gaussian distributions with variances of 9 and 25, respectively, are used as the proposal distributions.
 For the V-HMC, we employ the use of an HMC run of a total length of 2,000 steps, initiating from a standard normal distribution.
 The first 1,000 steps are designated as burn-in steps followed by a subsequent 1,000 steps used for sample generation.
 This procedure is independently executed 500 times for the purpose of creating the visual representation.